Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Proofs

+The additional statement for nuisance estimations in the above formally states that our procedure yields, with high probability, one pair of nuisance estimates $\hat{\eta}^\m$ and $\hat{\gamma}^\m$ such that their distances to the true nuisance parameters are at most a constant multiple of $ \sqrt{s_\eta / n} \cdot \err$ and $ \sqrt{s_\gamma / n} \cdot \err$, respectively.
+In contrast, the unperturbed Lasso estimator would satisfy, for example, a convergence rate for $\|\hat{\eta}-\eta\|_2$ of order $\sqrt{s_\eta / n} \cdot \|\xi\|_\infty \lesssim \sqrt{s_\eta \log p / n}$ with high probability (see \citeapp{bickel2009simultaneous} and \citeapp{zhou2009restricted}).
+In this light, for the $m^*$-th perturbation, the convergence rate is considerably faster than that achieved by the unperturbed Lasso optimization for a large $M$. {The fast convergence rate of nuisance estimations in the $m^*$-th perturbation translates to the closeness between the induced estimator $\hat{\beta}^\mstar$ and the oracle estimator $\hat{\beta}^{\rm ora}$, as established in \eqref{eq: ora convergence}.}

-We prove the result assuming, for simplicity, that sample splitting is performed.
+We next start proving the results from the nuisance estimation and then derive the minimal distance between $\hat{\beta}^\m$ and $\hat{\beta}^{\rm ora}$ from that.
+Throughout this proof, we assume, for simplicity, that sample splitting is performed.
 That is, we suppose that all nuisance functions are estimated on fold $\Ical^c$ and fold $\Ical$ is used to compute $\widehat\beta$ and conduct inference.
 Both folds are assumed to be of size $n$.
 The arguments below go through if cross-fitting is performed as long as the number of folds is a constant independent of the sample size.

 Recall the notation $\xi = n^{-1/2}\sum_{i \in \Ical^c}X_i\epsilon_i$ and $\kappa = n^{-1/2} \sum_{i \in \Ical^c} X_i \delta_i$.
 We denote by $\widehat\eta$ and $\widehat\gamma$ the original, unperturbed Lasso estimates computed on sample $\Ical^c$.
 Further, conditioning on the observed data, let $\xi^\m \sim \mathcal{N}(\mathbf{0}, \hat{\Sigma}+\nu I)$ with $\hat{\Sigma} = n^{-1}\sum_{i\in\Ical^c}(Y_i - X_i^\T\hat{\eta})^2X_i X_i^\T$, and $\kappa^\m \sim \mathcal{N}(\mathbf{0}, \hat{\Lambda}+\nu I)$ with $\hat{\Lambda} = n^{-1}\sum_{i\in\Ical^c}(D_i - X_i^\T\hat{\gamma})^2X_i X_i^\T$.
 On fold $\Ical^c$, we solve the following Lasso optimizations: